Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 #### Goals

 - To have a fun game.
-- To have an interactive site that is usable on handheld devices to larger monitors.
+- To have a program that runs smoothly and is accessible both visually and logistically.
-- To have a site that is intuitive and accessible both visually and logistically.
+- To prevent the game from crashing due to user input.
 - To highlight the importance and the plight of bees in nature.

 #### First Time User Goals